Formula One sponsorship liveries: Virgin

 Timo Glock testing the Virgin VR-01 during pre-season testing in Jerez, February 2010.

 Timo Glock driving the Virgin MVR-02 at the 2011 British Grand Prix.

 Williams

 Williams, as a major constructor, is rare in modern F1 in that they have no manufacturer backing.
-Over the years, their supply of engines and other major components has often changed, meaning that their livery is renewed more often than most of their rivals.
-The BMW-engined Williams cars from 2001 to 2006 featured a dark blue and white scheme.
+Over the years, the supply of engines and other major components has often changed, meaning that their livery is renewed more often than most of their rivals.
+The BMW-engined Williams cars from 2000 to 2005 featured a dark blue and white scheme.